VIVA-FDA Townhall:

-The FDA’s Early Feasibility Study (EFS) Program helps bring breakthrough medical devices to patients faster by enabling earlier clinical evaluation in the United States.
-In this one-hour webinar, experts from the FDA, industry, and the Medical Device Innovation Consortium (MDIC) will explain the goals of the EFS pathway and share practical strategies for moving from concept to first-in-human study.
+In this one-hour webinar, experts from the FDA, industry, and the Medical Device Innovation Consortium (MDIC) explained the goals of the EFS pathway and shared practical strategies for moving from concept to clinical trial.

 Moderators: Saher Sabri, MD; Eric A. Secemsky, MD, MSc